 The Apple Watch is more than a timepiece.
-The digital wearable, which provides precision timekeeping within 50 milliseconds of the definitive global standard, mates with an iPhone 5 or later model to provide an array of additional features and functionality.
-In addition to fitness, health, messaging, news, and travel information, the Watch possesses wayfinding, audio, payment, weather, and telephone speakerphone capabilities, among other features.
-Apple's watchOS powers the device.
+The digital wearable, which provides precision timekeeping within 50 milliseconds of the definitive global standard, mates with a compatible iPhone to provide an array of additional features and functionality.
+In addition to fitness, health, messaging, news, and travel information, the Apple Watch Series 2 comes with built-in GPS, water resistance to 50 meters, a fast dual-core processor, and a new display that's twice as bright as Series 1 models.
+The watches provide wayfinding, audio, payment, weather, and telephone speakerphone capabilities, among other features.

 SEE: Apple in the Enterprise: A Strategic Guide (ZDNet/TechRepublic special feature)

-Notifications enable you to receive news updates and application alerts that you configured on your iPhone.
+Notifications enable receiving news updates and application alerts, as you've configured on your iPhone, on your wrist.
 Glances enable accessing and browsing specific applications you select from the Watch face.
 Complications permit configuring an Apple Watch face to display custom selections, such as calendar, temperature, and weather information.
 No wearable device previously offered such wide-ranging capabilities.

-In addition to mail, message, and phone calls, the watch supports returning emojis, leveraging dictation, sharing your location, freehand sketches, and even the ability to share your heartbeat with others.
-Numerous applications are built specifically with Watch functionality in mind, including:
+In addition to mail, message, and phone calls, the watch supports additional communication, including returning emojis, leveraging dictation, sharing your location, freehand sketches, and even the ability to share your heartbeat with others.
+Numerous applications are built specifically with Watch functionality in mind, including all of the following:

 - Camera Remote

 - 38mm and 42mm models

 - S1P dual-core processors (Apple Watch Series 1 models) and S2 dual-core processors (Apple Watch Series 2 models)